RaspberryPiFoundation/scratch-curriculum/en-GB/synchronised-swimming/index.md

 	![screenshot](images/swim-fill.png)

-+ You're going to use a different Scratch the cat sprite so right-click on the walking cat to delete it.
++ You're going to use a different cat sprite so right-click on the walking cat to delete it.

 	![screenshot](images/swim-delete.png)